Updated March 2020

 Indulge your passion, listen to a food podcast

-We all spend time travelling between one place and another.
-Here’s a way to make the most of that time, indulge your passion for food and drink with absolutely no calories involved.
+Here’s a way to make the most of that extra free time and indulge your passion for food and drink with absolutely no calories involved.
 Listen to a food podcast.

 I listen to many.
 I find they help me relax.
 Sometimes I learn something new, sometimes things shock or amaze me.
 But how do you find great podcasts?

 So where do you start?
 Here are some of the podcasts I listen to regularly, together with ones I’ve recently discovered through personal recommendations.
 I update this list regularly!

 BBC Radio 4 Food Programme

 The BBC Radio 4 Food Programme is Grandmother of them all with an archive going back to 2007.
 This is a wide ranging programme on a diverse range of food and drink.